 CHOCOLATE MARBLE PUMPKIN LOAF CAKE

-But I managed to comfort myself with a slice of this cake.
-Check this: dark chocolate marble pumpkin loaf cake.
-WITH the best cocoa glaze ever!
+Dark chocolate marble pumpkin loaf cake with the best cocoa glaze ever!
 This cake is so easy to make and looks pretty too.
 Who doesn’t like a dark chocolate marble in their cake?
 The pumpkin and pumpkin spice flavor comes through and together they please your taste buds with delight.
 Now about the glaze.
 I love this glaze!
 It’s so simple and has a very rich cocoa flavor.
 It is not too sweet.
 Just enough.
-It’s all about the cocoa, which seems to be my trend lately.
-Are you complaining?

 - 2 large eggs room temperature

 - 1 1/4 c granulated sugar

 - 1 c canned pumpkin about half of the 15 oz. can

 - 1/4 tsp ground ginger

 - 1/4 c salted butter